REVERB-FL: Server-Side Adversarial and Reserve-Enhanced Federated Learning for Robust Audio Classification: Methodology

 \subsection{Federated Learning Setup}

+We operate under a closed-set classification assumption, in which the global label space $\mathcal{Y} = \{1,\dots,K\}$ is fixed and shared across all clients and the server-side reserve set $\mathcal{D}_r$; extensions to open-set scenarios are discussed in Sec.~\ref{sec:limitations}.
+This is consistent with standard federated audio classification settings \cite{fl_audio_challenges}, where the target class vocabulary is determined prior to deployment.
 We consider two data distribution scenarios: \emph{independent and identically distributed (IID)}, where all FL client's local label distribution matches the global distribution and \emph{non-IID}, where label distributions vary significantly across clients, such as only having samples from a subset of classes, or highly unbalanced class proportions.
 Non-IID partitions are common in audio FL due to speaker-specific devices or geographic clustering of sounds.
 We instantiate non-IID splits using Dirichlet label-skew with concentration $\alpha$ \cite{dirichlet}, evaluated in Sec.~\ref{results}.